 Diastasis Recti Gap

-Diastasis Recti is the partial or complete separation of the rectus abdominis “six-pack” muscles which meet at the midline of the stomach.
-Diastasis Recti is very common that up to 60% of women may experience it during pregnancy or postpartum.⁣
+Diastasis Recti (DR) is the partial or complete separation of the rectus abdominis “six-pack” muscles which meet at the midline of the stomach.
+Diastasis Recti (DR) is very common that up to 60% of women may experience it during pregnancy or postpartum.⁣

-What causes Diastasis Recti?
+What causes Diastasis Recti Gap?

-Physical therapy is a very effective way to manage the symptoms of DR Gap.
-It can improve your strength and stamina so you can return to normal activities.
+Physical therapy is a very effective way to manage the symptoms of Diastasis Recti (DR) Gap.
+It can help improve strength and stamina so you can return to normal activities.
 Apart from manual therapy, your physical therapist may help you address muscle imbalances, identify which movements or activities to modify or avoid as you recover.
 These methods will help to strengthen and reduce pressure on your stomach muscle.
 As treatment progresses, your physical therapist will teach you safe lifestyle recommendations to regain your full function so you can return to the activities that you enjoy.
 They will also teach posture training which will focus on the transverse abdominis muscles, diaphragm, low back muscles and pelvic floor muscles.
 You will then be prescribed exercises, stretches and diaphragm releases to help restore normal breathing patterns.
-If in doubt, seek professional advice.
+If in doubt, please seek professional advice.

 Check out our popular articles: Diastasis Recti, Tight Back Muscles, Irritable Bowel Syndrome (IBS), Temporomandibular Joint (TMJ) Dysfunction, Tennis Elbow, Wrist Tendon Injury, Sciatica, Whiplash, Hernia, Herniated Disc (Slipped Disc).